×

 Roland-Garros Junior Series by Renault

-Boosted by the all-round success of the Brazilian stage of the tournament, Roland-Garros Junior Series by Renault has been exported to Japan last year.
-In october 2024, the top 32 Asian players under the age of 17 (16 boys and 16 girls) got together in the Dai-Ichi Life Sogoen Tennis Court in Tokyo, where Japan’s young professional tennis players train for the clay season.
-With Kei Nishikori as ambassador, Lisa Kamigata and Hyu Kawanishi won this first edition.
+Boosted by the all-round success of the Brazilian stage of the tournament, Roland-Garros Junior Series by Renault is also taking place in Japan.
+From October 13 to 19, 2025, 32 of Asia's best young players under the age of 17 (16 boys and 16 girls) gathered at the Dai-Ichi Life Sogoen Tennis Court in Tokyo, the training centre for Japanese professional players during the clay court season, under the watchful and benevolent eye of Justine Henin.

 Set up by the French Tennis Federation in collaboration with the Asian Tennis Federation (ATF), the Japanese Tennis Association (JTA) and with the support of Renault, BNP Paribas, Accor and Wilson, this initiative aims to shine the spotlight on a continent that is brimming with tennis talents.